The latest advances in recovery systems improves both safety and enhances functionality.

 One of the most problematic challenges in designing a rocket for a world record is the problem of how the rocket can be returned to the ground in a controlled manner.
 The U.S. Water Rockets team had initially planned to use a technique known as "backgliding" to recover their rocket.
 Backgliding is achieved by designing a fuselage which is aerodynamically stable when parallel to the ground.
 When the rocket reaches apogee, it leans over into this attitude and slows glides sideways back to the ground.
 Initial testing proved that this method functioned well, but the unpredictable winds in Upstate, New York proved to destabilize the gliding test rockets with alarming frequency.
 Making matters worse, their backgliding rockets had a tendency to coast off in unpredictable directions, making targeting a safe landing zone impossible.
 A better design was needed.

 It seemed that a parachute system would be the best solution for the record attempts, but until that point, no system existed to reliably deploy a parachute from a water rocket.
 Traditional model rockets often use an explosive charge called a "squib" which is similar to a firecracker to deploy their parachutes.
-Since squibs are prohibited by the WRA2 world
+Since squibs are prohibited by the WRA2 world record competition rules, a different system was needed.

 The system proved to have an extremely high success rate, and gave the team the confidence to begin experimenting with the camera payloads stipulated under the WRA2 rules.
 The video quality proved to be satisfactory, but "adequate" is not a term U.S. Water Rockets often applies to their designs.